shanks005/Automated-Fan-and-Light-System/README.md

 ## 📌 Project Overview
 For our Microcontrollers course Mini Project my teammates and I have designed a circuit simulation that automatically controls fans and lights based on the number of people entering a room.
 The system uses an **8051 microcontroller** and **infrared sensors** for person detection.

+## My role was to write the assembly code and upload it on to the 8051 microcontroller and peform the following requirements

 ## ⚙️ Functionality
 - **Person Detection:**
   - An **infrared (IR) sensor** detects the presence of a person and sends a signal to the 8051 microcontroller.